 Several nice viewpoints along a figure-8 loop using the Appalachian Trail and the Iris trail.

-9.1 miles.
+9.1 or 6.6 miles.
 Very rocky start on the AT but moderate after that; a couple of minor steep areas, mostly rolling elevation changes.
 Swimming not allowed at Lake Rutherford, it’s a city water supply.

 - Shorter: 6.6 miles.
 Return via the Iris trail when the AT first intersects it, indicated in the description below.

 - Longer: The Appalachian Trail goes north to Maine and south to Georgia so knock yourself out.

-- Nearby: Hike High Point Monument Trail from this lot too.
+- Same lot: Hike Monument Trail via A.T. from here too.